-This cake can often be served with fresh fruit and whipped cream, or jam and buttercream – its entirely up to you!
-But when I am making it last a bit longer, I use buttercream so that it stays fresh for longer, whereas the cream may go a bit icky, especially on a hot day!
+This cake is traditionally served with fresh fruit and whipped cream, or jam and buttercream – its entirely up to you!
+Personally, when i’m making it last a bit longer, I use buttercream so that it stays fresh for longer – whereas the cream may go a bit icky, especially on a hot day!

-– 400g caster sugar
+- 400 g caster sugar

-– 400g eggs (roughly 8 eggs)
+- 400 g eggs (roughly 8 eggs)

-– 400g self raising flour
+- 400 g self raising flour

 - 2 tsp baking powder

 - 175 g strawberry jam

 - Preheat the oven to 190ºC/170ºC fan and line three 20cm/8inch cake tins.

 - In a large bowl, beat together the unsalted butter and caster sugar until combined.

 - Then, add your eggs, whole milk, self raising flour and baking powder, and beat until combined again - but be careful to not over beat.